ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Attestation Key Material (AKM).
 : The key material used to sign the EAT token.
 If it is done symmetrically with HMAC, then this is a simple symmetric key.
-If it is done with ECC, such as an IEEE DevID {{IDevID}}, then this is the private part of the EC key pair.
+If it is done with ECC, such as an IEEE DevID {{IEEE.802.1AR}}, then this is the private part of the EC key pair.
 If ECDAA is used, (e.g., as used by Enhanced Privacy ID, i.e. EPID) then it is the key material needed for ECDAA.